anttiluode/Story/README.md

 # SAME SEED

+The prompt was:

+https://github.com/anttiluode/Story/blob/main/prompt.txt after which ChatGPT sol wrote the story in pieces and I asked it to combine it.

 A feature screenplay about an ordinary man who happens to live through the moment when artificial intelligence makes the nature of intelligence itself difficult to ignore.

 ## Read the screenplay